Reenforcements/FPGAComputer/Planning/ComponentsAndAssembly.md

 - Branch on less than zero and link
 - Branch on less than zero
 - Branch on not equal
+- Branch on coprocessor true
+- Branch on coprocessor false
 - Jump
 - Jump and link
 - Jump register